First of his name...

 After graduating, Kyle moved to LA to pursue writing and a burgeoning love for stand up.
 Fast forward seven years and Kyle is the co-creator and co-host of the hetero-adjacent variety show Cobra Juice at the Steve Allen Theater.
 Cobra Juice has hosted the likes of Marc Maron, Dave Foley, Kyle Kinane, and Vicky Vox.

 Kyle showcased at the San Diego Comedy Festival in 2015, toured with the Comedy's Best Kept Secret Tour, and is a featured performer for RSVP Cruises.
 He can be seen regularly on Erin Foley's Gays R Us at the Hollywood Improv.
-Recently he's been working closely with SNL and Mad TV alum Jeff Richards as one of his very gay back-up dancers for his new album The Shingles.
+You can catch Kyle everyday hosting, producing, and streaming on Machinima's fighting game channel Body Count Fighting at twitch.tv/bcfighting.